Thanks to all the Fiddle Hell friends who joined us at our 26th Fiddle Hell in November in Westford, MA

 Our long-time sponsors, D'Addario and CodaBow, have resumed giveaways at the in-person Fiddle Hells.
 You can read more about other sponsors in the Virtual Exhibits once you're registered.

-We're working closely with Maine Fiddle Camp, Ashokan Camps, Northeast Heritage Music Camp, Creative Strings Workshop, Groton Hill Music Center, Strings Without Boundaries, Music Camps North, New England Folk Festival (NEFFA), Fiddleheads, Janie's Jumpstart Camps, Acadia Trad Camp, Boston States Fiddle Camp, Baltimore Old-Time Jam, Camp Calvin, Royal Scottish Country Dance Society (RCSDS), Alasdair Fraser's Camps, Groton Hill Music Center, The Music Emporium, Blue Ridge Fiddle Camp, the David Surette Mandolin Festival, New Directions Cello Festival, Rob Flax Summer Strings Retreat, Say Sister!
-Festival, and Rustic Roots Camp on cross-promotion and best practices for online teaching.
+We're working closely with Maine Fiddle Camp, Ashokan Camps, Northeast Heritage Music Camp, Creative Strings Workshop, Groton Hill Music Center, Strings Without Boundaries, Music Camps North, New England Folk Festival (NEFFA), Fiddleheads, Janie's Jumpstart Camps, Acadia Trad Camp, Boston States Fiddle Camp, Baltimore Old-Time Jam, Camp Calvin, Royal Scottish Country Dance Society (RCSDS), Alasdair Fraser's Camps, Groton Hill Music Center, The Music Emporium, the David Surette Mandolin Festival, New Directions Cello Festival, Rob Flax Summer Strings Retreat, and Rustic Roots Camp on cross-promotion and best practices for teaching traditional styles in-person and online.

 Thanks to Jenna Moynihan, frequent Fiddle Hell teaching artist, for the photo!